 After watching the Yorkshire derby between Sheffield Wednesday and Leeds United on the Friday night, we head to York for another one derby – between York City and Guiseley in the Vanamara National League North.
 York City has been at the top of my priority list, as this season is the last chance to attend a match at Bootham Crescent.
 At the moment, a new ground at Monks Cross is well under way and should be ready for the start of the new season.
-Bootham Crescent has already been sold for a housing project.
+Bootham Crescent has been earmarked for a housing project.

 Before the visit, I read up on Simon Inglis’ article on Bootham Crescent in his book on English Football Grounds.
 When York City moved to the Yorkshire County Cricket Clubs ground in Bootham from Fulfordgate back in 1932, the argument was that Fulfordgate was too far from the center of the city.
 A football ground should be right at the centre, close to the station, and where most people live.
 There were ten times more people living within a mile of Bootham Crescent than within Fulfordgate.
 Even then, though, a couple of former directors spoke strongly against the move, as they foresaw that there wouldn’t be sufficient parking facilities at Bootham Crescent for the rising numbers of cars.
 Fulfordgate was 2½ miles from the station.
 Monks Cross is 3½ miles.

 One of the main attractions of Bootham Crescent is definetely the location.
 So close to the wonderful historical city center of York, named after Bootham Bar in the city wall.
 And it is hemmed in by housing and a school.
 It is always a thrill to spot a good old-fashioned floodlight pylon over the rooftops as a beacon showing the way to the ground.
 Of course, this effect is much stronger for evening matches, where the lights spill out into the streets.
 That was one of the few things I missed at Hillsborough the previous night.